ARM-software/edge-iot-arch-guide/README.md

 Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 Contributions are accepted under the same with sign-off under the Developer's Certificate of Origin.
-For more on contributing to EBBR, see CONTRIBUTING.rst_.
+For more on contributing to Edge IoT Achitecture Design Guide , see CONTRIBUTING.rst_.

 A copy of the license is included in the LICENSE_ file.